inet-framework/inet-showcases/wireless/handover/doc/index.rst

 The network contains two APs placed 400 meters apart, and a wireless host.
 The two access points are set to use channels 2 and 3.
 The host is configured to actively scan channels 0 through 4.
-During simulation, the host will move out of range of one access point and into the range of the other.
+During the simulation, the host will move out of range of one access point and into the range of the other.
 In this model, when scanning for APs, the host will always choose the one with the strongest signal.
 In this simulation, there are